POLICY: Medical Practice Observation/Experience

 - 1. I acknowledge that I have asked to observe the supervising physician in the physician’s practice.

-- 2. I acknowledge that that all information received about patients in relation to the observership is private and confidential, and must never be disclosed to or discussed with anyone other than the supervising physician.
+- 2. I acknowledge that all information received about patients in relation to the observership is private and confidential, and must never be disclosed to or discussed with anyone other than the supervising physician.

 - 3. I will not access any information about patients unless the supervising physician specifically authorizes me to do so.